Morph-777/ModBridge/README.md

 # ModBridge

-ModBridge is a small .exe file that you can use to launch any other .exe instead of the original Game.exe which Steam would launch.
+ModBridge is a lightweight launcher that acts as a replacement for a game’s original executable.
+Instead of starting Game.exe directly, Steam launches ModBridge, which then starts the target executable you specify.

-***Its most important feature is that Steam Overlay and Playtime tracking will work with your mods!***
+It is designed for standalone mods or tools like Mod Organizer, and is written in simple Python script.

-It's intended for use with standalone mods or ModOrganizer.
-Based on simple Python script.
+**It keeps Steam Overlay working and playtime in the Mods counts towards the original game.
+Works even for total conversion/Mod Managers.
+See examples below.**

 ## Instructions